Best Pass for London: Guide to Choosing (2026)

 Also on the official site look carefully at the top, usually when there are particular discount codes they are always highlighted already on the site itself.

-Get a -10% discount on all London Passes & Plus for both adults and children.
+Get a 10% discount on all London Pass & Plus tickets, for both adults and children.

 Should the code TRAVEL10 no longer be active, the code remains valid PTCODE5 with a 5% discount.